 The public in its infinite judgmental prurience loves to symbolically burn witches at the stake via their tabloids, and if you don't count bimbos like Nicole or Paris or Britney as being really "in the game" as far as stretching the boundaries of public eye debauchery to crucifixion-ready levels (and you shouldn't) then that leaves just one knife-wielding bi-sexual hot mess incarnate to drool fire over, Lindsay Lohan.
 She's a lot of things, but nobody's bimbo... now.

 I don't need to regale you with what she's been up to.
 How can you not know?
 It's all over the place, it infects and informs our entire tele-cine-visual-trasho-wunderland!
 So then, what's the deal?
 Is she gonna go to jail?
 Or is it all just a fantastic wonderful show?
 Even if it's real, what is reality, anyway?
-Beautiful starlets like Frances Farmer (right) getting the rough treatment from a brutally repressive patriarchy that punishes beautiful, brilliant women when they get out of line, that's sure real enough.
+Beautiful starlets like Frances Farmer (above) getting the rough treatment from a brutally repressive patriarchy that punishes beautiful, brilliant women when they get out of line, that's sure real enough.
 But can even that be made into kind of a show, like pro-wrestling?

 If you go back in time even earlier you have the famous feud between Fred Allen and Jack Benny, or WC Fields and Charlie McCarthy -- fights that basically provided writers with material and made great press and headlines, and no one ever thought they really were going to kill each other or anything.
 Then Take Mr. Fields' drinking.
 Since he was old and a man it became a source of much comical merriment his booze problem found a home in the cultural canon.
 Lindsay's drunkenness has no place in that context, because why?
 She was once a Disney girl?
 Oh come on!